Refusing to Diagnose a World Champion

 A known single-camera artifact made the measurement unreliable.
 The system was reading projection distortion as biomechanics.

 'Better to say nothing than to say something wrong.'
-The reliability gate suppresses borderline diagnosis instead of displaying a confident-sounding result.
+When the evidence is borderline, the system declines to diagnose instead of displaying a confident-sounding result.

 System tells a coach: 'Serious under-rotation risk.'
 About a world champion.
 Figure skating community is small -- one bad review spreads to every club.
 Product trust: zero before launch.